× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 The final upgrade to the Creature grants it the following:

-• It can now take 10 seconds (independent of its DEX) to become Tiny, Small, Medium, Big, or Large;
+• It can now take 9 seconds to become Tiny, Small, Medium, Big, or Large;

-• its special attack now uses d12s for damage;
+• Its special attack now uses d12s for damage and has a Crit Range of 18-20.

 The Magnum Opus Exoskeleton gains the following benefits:

-• Its Armor and STR bonuses increase by another 1;
+• Its Armor bonus increases by another 3 and its STR bonus increases by another 1;

-• a fourth tool from the given list (or another suitable tool) can be affixed to it in the same manner as the others;
+• A fourth and fifth tool from the given list (or another suitable tool) can be affixed to it in the same manner as the others;

 The last upgrade to the Turret gives it the following features: